-The collection tells the history of aerial reconnaissance through reels of film, photographs and so much more.
+The collection tells the history of aerial reconnaissance through rolls of film, boxes of photographs and so much more.
 We hold sortie maps showing the routes aircraft flew.
 The vast archive amounts to over 130,000 boxes of prints, photographic films and associated records.

 Pioneering 3D technology

 The collection’s origins date back to the Second World War (WWII).
-The Allied Central Intelligence Unit (ACIU), based at RAF (Royal Air Force) Medmenham, Buckinghamshire amassed millions of photographs.
-Some aerial photography was even captured by the German Luftwaffe.
+The Allied Central Interpretation Unit (ACIU), based at RAF (Royal Air Force) Medmenham, Buckinghamshire amassed millions of photographs.
+Some aerial photography was even captured from the German Luftwaffe.

 Wartime intelligence to teaching tool

-Following WWII, the peacetime potential of the images was immediately recognised.
+Following the Second World War, the peacetime potential of the images was immediately recognised.
 The photographs were ideal for teaching and research.
 As a result, University academics – many of whom had been wartime Intelligence Officers – expressed an interest in the collection.

-Ownership of the ACIU reconnaissance photographs transferred to the University College of North Staffordshire (now Keele University) in the late 1950s.
-Stanley Beaver, Professor of Geography, negotiated the agreement.
+The reconnaissance photographs held at ACIU were transferred to the University College of North Staffordshire (now Keele University) in the late 1950s.
 This led to the establishment of the Keele Air Photo Library in the 1960s – later renamed The Aerial Reconnaissance Archives.

 Jump to present day and the growing collection, now named National Collection of Aerial Photography, sits within HES.

 RAF ground crew and Supermarine Spitfire aircraft at Leuchars in 1949.